News

 Published on October 3, 2025

-Adding to the unease, there's widespread suspicion about the potential harm AI could inflict on the job market, especially after numerous announcements regarding AI innovations.
-The percentage of individuals who believe the economy is declining has increased, largely due to the impact of rising prices.
-Prices remain the primary way people judge the overall health of the economy.
-Many report that the costs of goods and services continue to increase, and most anticipate further price hikes, despite some improvement in gas prices.
+The majority of respondents believe the economy is declining, largely due to the impact of rising prices.
+Prices remain the primary indicator for people to judge the overall health of the economy, with most reporting that the costs of goods and services continue to increase.
+Despite some improvements in gas prices, many anticipate further price hikes in the near future.

 Job Market Concerns